mastercoin-MSC/QA/README.md

 [Mastercoin Distributed Exchange Test Plan](https://github.com/marv-engine/QA/blob/master/MastercoinDistributedExchangeTestPlan.md) describes the testing strategy we are using.

+Each transaction type will have an implementation-independent spec identifying what has to be tested for that transaction.
+That spec will be used as the starting point for producing and running test procedures for each candidate implementation.

+We're still working out the details of when the candidate implementations will be ready for testing and how testing & results reporting will work.
+The TestPlan*.md files here are from bitcoin/QA, so they will be updated for MSC.

 If you are a developer or QA lead, also read [TestPlanCreation.md](https://github.com/marv-engine/QA/blob/master/TestPlanCreation.md)